 Codified liability is also to be created in the event of abusive cease-and-desist letters:

-it is abusive, taking into account all the circumstances.(2) An improper assertion shall be deemed to exist in particular if
+it is abusive in view of all the circumstances.(2) An improper assertion shall be deemed to exist in particular if

-3. a competitor sets the amount in dispute for a warning notice at an unreasonably high level,
+3. a competitor sets the value in dispute for a warning notice at an unreasonably high level,

-5. a proposed cease and desist obligation significantly exceeds the warned
+5. a proposed obligation to cease and desist goes significantly beyond the infringement for which a warning notice has been issued

 It is also important that with the changes in the law, things such as warnings for missing information obligations, i.e. imprint errors and the like, can be dropped in such a way that competitors can no longer issue warnings for these, but only consumer protection associations, which, however, must be listed in a centrally managed list of qualified trade associations.